GMontaque/project1-st-nazaire-raid/README.md

 ![colour contrast image](assets/images/colour-contrast.PNG)

+### Issues and Bugs

+- inital when creating the webiste i had an issue that the website was always slightling to big for the screen, my first thought was that there was an element that was pushing out of its parent element
+  - the issue was that i was missing a max-width on the body parent element, once this was added the issue was fixed
+- another issue i faced was with regards to the embeded video and podcast, when i added these into my code they came with some pre-set dimensions and also caused an issue with the validation
+  - to solve this issue i removed the css which came with the video and podcast and added in my own css to re-style both elements, i also followed the recommendations of the validator

+### Performance

+- when testing the website on Pagespeed i found there was a reduction in performaance, to resolve this i updated all images to webp
+- the reason for this being that there is a signification reduction in the size of the image without a loss of quality which results in a faster website loading time
+- Other benefits include reduced bandwidth

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)